rehad-a/tp/docs/UserGuide.md

 1. Ensure you have `Java 11` or above installed in your Computer.

-2. Download the latest `nustracker.zip`, found under [Releases](https://github.com/AY2122S1-CS2103T-T11-1/tp/releases).
+2. Download the latest `[CS2103T-T11-1][nustracker].jar`, found under [Releases](https://github.com/AY2122S1-CS2103T-T11-1/tp/releases).

-3. Extract the zip file to a folder of your choice.
+3. Move the jar file to a folder of your choice.
 We recommended something easy to type, like `myfolder`.

 4. For Windows Users (**macOS users see Step 5**)
     1. Double-click the jar file.<br><br>